Hillel Day School: Evolution of present campus

 and the café and kitchen in place of the old small gym.

-The existing main hallways lined with lockers and classrooms were demolished to the shell, and the spaces redesigned to create the K-2 David and Nanci Farber Learning Community, the 3–6 William Davidson Learning Community, and the 7–8 Learning Community.
+In the second phase, existing main hallways lined with lockers and classrooms were demolished to the shell and rebuilt to create three open space learning communities: K–2 David and Nanci Farber learning community, the 3–6 William Davidson learning community, and the 7–8 learning community.

 The latest addition to the school building happened in 2019, when the school expanded its Early Childhood Center wing.

-In 2022, a $3 million upgrade of the outdoor athletic facilities adds an all-season synthetic field, running track, and two multi-purpose athletic courts.
-As part of this renovation, the historic German Schoolhouse (better known as Little Red Schoolhouse) is being repurposed into a hub for athletic support.
+In 2022, a $3 million upgrade of the outdoor athletic facilities added an all-season synthetic field, running track, and two multi-purpose athletic courts.
+As part of this renovation, the historic Little Red Schoolhouse was repurposed into a hub for athletic support.